-The syntax for this is the same as the Get line syntax, which
+The syntax for this is the same as the Get line syntax, which is modelled on the HTTP query string syntax.

 In FIG. 50 is an example of the server sending a Jpeg photo with a single parameter (name="Fave Tracks").